 Jeni Park, Hub Project Manager will lead the project for the National Library of Scotland and manage; Cataloguing Co-ordinator, Rob Smith and Audio Preservation Engineer, Conor Walker and Rights Officer, Mel Reeve-Rawlings.

-Starting in January, we will be undertaking an ambitious volunteer programme, working with 75-100 volunteers (in Glasgow and through a remote volunteering programme to other parts of Scotland) to help us achieve our project goals, by helping us to digitise, contextualise and curate the content on the recordings and be our “ears” for the project.
+We will be undertaking an ambitious volunteer programme, working with 75-100 volunteers (in Glasgow and through a remote volunteering programme to other parts of Scotland) to help us achieve our project goals, by helping us to digitise, contextualise and curate the content on the recordings and be our “ears” for the project.

 Making collections is often not enough to attract new audiences, so we will also be leading a varied engagement & learning programme including an artist-in-residence programme, resources for schools, and research & curation workshops.